National Green Tribunal

-The National Green Tribunal (NGT) is a statutory body in India that deals with expeditious disposal of cases related to environmental protection and other natural resources.
+The National Green Tribunal (NGT) is a statutory body in India that focuses on expeditious disposal of cases related to the protection of the natural environment and natural resources.
 It was set up under the National Green Tribunal Act in 2010.
-India is the third country in the world, after Australia and New Zealand, to set up a statutory body for environmental protection.
-Its national headquarters is in New Delhi and the regional headquarters of the tribunal are situated in the cities of Bhopal, Pune, Kolkata and Chennai.
+Its national headquarters is in New Delhi, with regional headquarters in the cities of Bhopal, Pune, Kolkata and Chennai.

 History and objective

 The National Green Tribunal (NGT) was formed in 2010 under National Green Tribunal Act as a statutory body to deal with the cases related to environmental issues and speedy implementation of decisions relating to them.
-The tribunal has a mandate to dispose of applications and petitions within a period of six months.
+The tribunal has a mandate to dispose of applications and petitions within six months.

-The National Green Tribunal has given giving many prominent decisions, such as declaring the plying of diesel vehicles of over fifteen years old on the roads of Delhi as illegal in efforts to prevent air pollution.
+The NGT has given many prominent decisions, such as banning diesel vehicles older than 15 years in Delhi to reduce air pollution.
 The tribunal in a separate order cancelled the clearance of coal blocks in the forests of Hasdeo-Arand situated in Chhattisgarh state.

 The Kolkata bench of the National Green Tribunal banned construction activities and solid waste and noise pollution in the Sunderban, being an eco-sensitive region to protect the wildlife, in November 2016.